-Definition: Currency wars is a term coined by Brazil's Finance Minister Guido Mantega to describe the 2010 effort by the United States and China to have the lowest value of their currencies.
+Definition: Currency wars is a term coined in 2010 by Brazil's Finance Minister Guido Mantega to describe the competition between the United States and China to have the lowest value for their currencies.
 Low currency values aid exports by making them cheaper in comparison to other currencies.

 China keeps its currency low by pegging it to the dollar, along with a basket of other currencies.
 It keeps the peg by buying U.S. Treasuries, which limits the supply of dollars, thereby strengthening it.
 This keeps the yuan low by comparison.

 Japan stepped onto the battlefield in September 2010.
 That's when Japan's government sold holdings of its own currency, the yen, for the first time in six years.
 The exchange rate value of the yen rose to its highest level since 1995.
 This threatens the Japanese economy, which relies heavily on exports.
 A high yen value makes those exports cost more in the U.S. and other countries, reducing demand and slowing Japan's economic growth.